-When is the last time you asked yourself, your partner or friends, “Want to go on a mini staycation for a weekend?”
+When is the last time you asked yourself, your partner, or friends, “Want to go on a mini staycation for a weekend?”
 Ask yourself that right now, and let me give you some advice on where you should go!
 If you’re planning for a long staycation, you could maybe think of going abroad.
 Search for a great ocean road holiday or something similar and splurge on some delicious cuisine.

 Say hello (or hello again) to Redmond, Washington.
 If you don’t have a lot of time to spare and just need to get out, keep reading!